1228 Main Street,

 26 people favorited this theater

-Originaly known as Loew’s Midland Theatre, and part of Marcus Loew’s theater empire, the theater briefly became a bowling venue in 1961 when Loew’s left the theater.
+Originaly known as Loew’s Midland Theatre, and part of Marcus Loew’s theatre empire, the theatre briefly became a bowling venue in 1961 when Loew’s left the theatre.

-In 1966, American Multi-Cinema bought the theater.
+In 1966, American Multi-Cinema bought the theatre.
 A company known then for its innovations with smaller, twinned theaters now operated one of the largest movie palaces on earth.

-The renamed Midland Theatre was listed on the National Registry of Historic Places in 1977 and stopped showing movies in 1981 when it became a venue for stage shows, concerts, and other peforming arts.
+The renamed Midland Theatre was listed on the National Registry of Historic Places in 1977 and stopped showing movies September 24, 1981 when it became a venue for stage shows, concerts, and other peforming arts.

 It remains one of the grandest movie palaces ever built in the United States and a testament to the heralded work of Thomas Lamb.